grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=6 (0x06) - Terminating
-    VSCP_TYPE_INFORMATION_TERMINATING
-A node tells the world that it is terminating.
+    VSCP_TYPE_INFORMATION_TERMINATINGA node tells the world that it is terminating.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |